No other fish can swim as fast or far as tuna; its fins help reduce turbulence and drag as it swims through the water.

 - Typically found in water temperatures between 15° – 31° C (59° - 88° F).

 - Known to make migratory trips to higher latitudes as the temperature of the water increases.

-- Gather in areas with high productivity where smaller prey is available.
+- Gathers in areas with high productivity where smaller prey is available.

-- Feed opportunistically in open ocean on small fish, squid and invertebrates such as pelagic crabs [2,3]
+- Feeds opportunistically in open ocean on small fish, squid and invertebrates such as pelagic crabs.
+[1,2]

 - Predators include sharks, billfish and large marine mammals.

-- Fishery open year-round, mostly recreational off San Diego in August & September
+- The fishery is open year-round, and is mostly recreational off San Diego in August & September.

-- Mostly purse seines, but troll, hook-and-line, & pelagic longlines are also used.
+- Mostly caught by purse seines, but troll, hook-and-line, & pelagic longlines are also used.
 Hook and line is used recreationally.

 Status of the fishery

-- NOAA defines population as “abundant” and fishing rate as “sustainable”
+- NOAA defines the population as “abundant” and fishing rate as “sustainable”.